28 April 2022

-Catherine (or Cath) is a partner in Young Hunter’s litigation and despite resolution team.
+Catherine (or Cath) is a lawyer in Young Hunter’s litigation and dispute resolution team.
 She provides advice about insurance issues, and acts on negligence and contract disputes.

 Why our clients choose Cath: Our clients recognise Cath’s dedication to assisting them and they value her availability and responsiveness.
 Cath’s ability to identify the important facts and absorb them quickly gives clients confidence in the legal advice she gives.
 They value her attention to detail, her considered, insightful approach to problem solving, and her tenacity.